Cranberry Baseball League

 Section A: Each member club is entitled to one vote on all matters brought to a vote at any league meeting at which it is represented.

-Section B: The Commissioner, or in his absence his/her designee, is entitled to vote if there is a tie vote among member clubs at a league meeting.
+Section B: The President, or in their absence his/her designee, is entitled to vote if there is a tie vote among member clubs at a league meeting.

 Quorum